 Generally, debt settlement is done as a last resort and it is done only for certain cases and not as a rule.
 When a debt is settled, the same is reported to the credit bureau.

 Once reported to the credit bureaus, the settled debt has a negative effect on your credit score.
-Your credit history will show that one /many of your loan or credit card accounts was settled for a lower amount.
-This is a huge indicator that you have not been responsible with your debt and could not honor the set obligation of that particular credit.
+Your credit history will show that one /many of your loan or credit card accounts were settled for a lower amount.
+This is a huge indicator that you have not been responsible for your debt and could not honour the set obligation of that particular credit.

-Consequently, it will show up as a lower credit score and will show up in your credit history for a long time.
+Consequently, it will show up as a lower credit score in your credit history for a long time.
 A settled debt does not give your future lender a positive feeling about your creditworthiness.
 Hence, will affect your prospects of future credit.